Gradual-Typing/LambdaIFCStar/README.md

 ### The coercion calculus for security labels [in directory `CoercionExpr/`](./src/CoercionExpr)

-This directory contains the definition of and lemmas about the *coercion calculus on security labels*.
+This directory contains the definition of and the lemmas about the *coercion calculus on security labels*.

--   [`CoercionExpr.Coercions`](./src/CoercionExpr/Coercions.agda): One single coercion on security labels can either be identity ($\mathbf{id}$), subtype ($\uparrow$), injection from $\ell$ ($\ell!$), or projection to $\ell$ with blame label $p$ ($\ell?^p$).
+-   [`CoercionExpr.Coercions`](./src/CoercionExpr/Coercions.agda): A single coercion on security labels can either be identity ($\mathbf{id}$), subtype ($\uparrow$), injection from $\ell$ ($\ell!$), or projection to $\ell$ with blame label $p$ ($\ell?^p$).
 -   [`CoercionExpr.CoercionExpr`](./src/CoercionExpr/CoercionExpr.agda): The syntax, typing, reduction, and normal forms